 A mortgage lender is likely to expect you to contribute a minimum five per cent deposit.
 The Scottish Government will provide an equity loan of up to twenty per cent of the value of a new build property.
 This means that you will have to secure up to a seventy five per cent mortgage.
 The mortgage must be a repayment mortgage.

-The scheme applies to homes with a maximum value of £400,000.
+The scheme applies to homes up to a given maximum value.
 The loan can be repaid at any time or when the property is sold.